All About Triplets – How to Count and Play Triplet Rhythms

 A triplet is a type of “tuplet”.
 And a “tuplet” involves splitting a beat into any number of equal parts.
 (We call these equal parts “subdivisions”.)

-For instance, sixteenth notes split a beat into 4 equal parts (subdivisions).
-Eighth notes split a beat into two equal parts.
+For instance, a sixteenth note splits a beat into 4 equal parts (subdivisions).
+An Eighth note splits a beat into two equal parts.

 Triplets split a beat into three equal parts.